clownix/cloonix/xdoc/index.rst

 Directories in which cloonix is installed for classic use
 =========================================================

+*/usr/bin/cloonix_xxx* for the user interface commands.
-*/usr/libexec/cloonix/* for binaries, libraries and configuration files.
+*/usr/libexec/cloonix/cloonfs* for binaries, libraries and configuration files.
 */var/lib/cloonix/bulk* for the cloonix storage of virtual files .qcow2 and .zip.
 */var/lib/cloonix/<net-name>* for run-time storage of temporary files.